 In fact more number of companies you join, the better suggestions could you give to your customers.
 With varied policy options, you can sign the ones that suit best for each individual client.
 The perk is instead of earning a salary you will earn commissions on the products you sell.
 So, if you sell a bigger valued product, your commission will also be higher.

-How Can You Launch Your Career as a Freelance Insurance Agent?
+How Can You Launch Your Freelance Insurance Agent Career?

-Here are few tips that may be of great help to you.
+Here are a few tips that may be of great help to you.

 Becoming an independent agent is like starting your own business, which basically means, you will have to have fair knowledge and adequate experience in this field, including the types of policies offered, the state’s laws and legislations, your market and other company laws.